jordisantamaria/reactwith-next-styled-redux/README.md

-## Boilerplate created with react, redux, redux-saga, nextjs, styled-components with rebass
+## Boilerplate created with react, redux, redux-saga, nextjs and styled-components with rebass

 Example is visible here:
 https://jordiviva.github.io/reactwith-next-styled-redux/